3rd Hussars: U-Z

 Woodroffe, H | 3302 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Woods, A | 3116 | Private | South Africa 1899-1902.
 Awarded King’s South Africa medal – clasps: South Africa 1901, South Africa 1902.
-Remount Depot.
-To Army Reserve. |
+He was attached to the Remount Depot. |

 Woods, JM | 9125 | Lance Corporal | The Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal.
 Joseph died from his wounds on the 30th of October 1914. |